On certain partition bijections related to Euler's partition problem: Combinatorial proofs of Theorems 3 and a generalization.

-As in $\cite{Pathak}$, consider for any integer $k\geq 0$ the ``diagonal" $D_{k}=\{(i,j): i+j=k \}$.
-When we permute within any such fixed diagonal of any specific matrix corresponding to some odd number $x$, the contribution to the net sum remains the same, but we get new partitions of $n$.
-We will call the row with indexed by some $i\geq 0$ as $\text{row}_i$, and the column indexed by $j\geq 0$ as $\text{column}_j$.
+Consider for any integer $k\geq 0$ the ``diagonal" $D_{k}=\{(i,j): i+j=k \}$.
+When we permute the entries within any such fixed diagonal of any specific matrix corresponding to some odd number $x$, the contribution to the sum of the corresponding parts remains the same, but we get new a partition of $n$ in the process.

+For the particular case above and the matrix $M^{(3,\lambda)}$, we could consider nontrivial permutations within the diagonal $D_1, D_2$ and $D_3$ to get different matrices, where we end up getting new partitions of $n$ in the process.
+However the single element diagonal $D_0$, and diagonals $D_t$ for $t\geq 4$ which are not shown in the figure for $t\geq 5$ which only contain $0$'s, remain invariant under any permutation.